wlandau/stat503-hw4/README.md

 - Visually analyze patterns of missingness for each semester, and use the insight to  offer suggestions about a preliminary clustering/imputation strategy.

-- Preprocessing the data with the inclusion matrix, NAs-as-zeroes imputation method (data/allInclusionMat.csv).
+- Applied Dr. Cook's knn imputation method to groups 3 and 4 from Lindsay's method for each semester.
+Data in data/cleanGrades.Rda is ready for clustering.

 ### Fangge